-Asheville is a pet friendly city!
+Asheville is a pet-friendly city!
 Some shops and popular spots welcome dogs and some even welcome cats.
 At Greybeard Rentals we understand that for many vacationers, having the option to bring the family dog along with you on your vacation is very important.
-That's why we offer over 60 pet friendly vacation rentals so you can have your furry friend by your side.
+That's why we offer over 140 pet-friendly vacation rentals so you can have your furry friend by your side.

-Pet Friendly Activities in Asheville and Black Mountain
+Pet-Friendly Activities in Asheville and Black Mountain

 2. Looking for some special treats or toys for your pup?
 Asheville's Three Dog Bakery has some great options, or if you're in Black Mountain, a quick walk downtown will take you to Bone-A-Fide Pet Boutique.

 3. Many Asheville restaurants offer outdoor seating so that you can bring your dog.
 For brewery options, try Pisgah Brewing Company, Asheville Pizza and Brewing Company, Highland Brewing, The Wedge Brewing Company, or Wicked Weed Brewing.
-Many others are pet friendly too!
+Many others are pet-friendly too!
 For restaurants, try Sunny Point Cafe, Biscuit Head, and White Duck Taco Shop.
 More info on area restaurants is available here.

 Many of the art galleries of the River Arts District allow dogs on a leash to admire art alongside you.
-Finish out a day on the town at the Battery Park Book Exchange and Champagne Bar which is a used bookstore in the heart of downtown Asheville that also serves wine, champagne and dessert.
+Finish out a day on the town at the Battery Park Book Exchange and Champagne Bar which is a used bookstore in the heart of downtown Asheville that also serves wine, champagne, and dessert.
 Dogs are welcome throughout the shop or outside.